xinitrc/xinitrc.de/posts/2014-03-02-Chinese-linking-rings.md

 tags: semiring, algebra, regular expression, haskell, graphs
 ---

 In the last two blog post we learned how to use \(*\)-semirings to implement several different algorithms, with just 7 lines of code and the right instantiation for a class.
-Among others, I showed you how to the length of the shortest paths between two nodes of a graph.
+Among others, I showed you how to compute the length of the shortest paths between two nodes of a graph.
 In the last blog post I presented a way to represent every path between two nodes using regular expressions.
 In this blog post it is the time to combine both.
 We will construct a new \(*\)-semiring and use our, by now, well known algorithm to get every path that exibits a specific property.

 <!--more-->